-\ The aggregated resource represents the summed storage resource across all maturity classes and as such should not be viewed as representative of the potential of the country.
+The aggregated resource represents the summed storage resource across all maturity classes and as such should not be viewed as representative of the potential of the country.

-Table 3-1: Storage resource classification summary for South Africa.
+Table 3-1: Storage resource classification summary for South Africa

 - Although storage resource is reported as being present in both saline aquifers and oil and gas fields, the greatest potential lies in saline aquifers. - Evaluation of potential storage sites began in 2010.
-South Africa has developed one pilot project (no storage estimate available but the project plans to inject 10-50,000Mt in total) and one test injection project (up to 12.16Mt) to date. - The storage resource potential of South Africa is based on one main study from Viljoen [10] and further smaller studies. - The potential storage sites in South Africa are located in the Onshore Algoa basin, Onshore Gamtoos basin, Onshore Zululand basin, Offshore Orange basin, Offshore East Coast basin and the Offshore Outeniqua Basin. - 31 sites with assessed storage potential were identified in Cycle 3. - South Africa has a low score of 40 in the CCS Chart of Legal and Regulatory Indicator system highlighting there is no CCS-specific regulatory system currently.
+South Africa has developed one pilot project (no storage estimates available but the project plans to inject 10-50,000Mt in total) and one test injection project (up to 12.16Mt) to date. - The storage resource potential of South Africa is based on one main study from Viljoen [10] and further smaller studies. - The potential storage sites in South Africa are in the Onshore Algoa basin, Onshore Gamtoos basin, Onshore Zululand basin, Offshore Orange basin, Offshore East Coast basin and the Offshore Outeniqua Basin. - 31 sites with assessed storage potential were identified in Cycle 3. - South Africa has a low score of 40 in the CCS Chart of Legal and Regulatory Indicator system highlighting there is no CCS-specific regulatory system currently.

+Figure 3-1: South Africa spread of Storage Sites

-Figure 3-1: a) Spread of storage resource in South Africa.
-Sites (31) across SRMS classifications, both project specified and not. c) Split of Malaysia storage resource between saline aquifers and hydrocarbon fields, both project specified and not.
+a) Above: Spread of storage resource in South Africa sites (31) across SRMS classifications, where a project has been specified. b) Split of South Africa storage resource between saline aquifers and hydrocarbon fields, both project specified and not.

-3.1.2 Resource Statement
+3.2 Resource Statement

 Figure 3-2: Storage resource summary for South Africa compiled in the CSRC.

 Graph above is log scale and graph below is linear.